This article was originally published on COACHA E-Newsletter on January 14, 2020

 ‘They act proactively to achieve their goals and to solve their problems.’

-The research result shows that the executives who had this characteristics achieved their goals during the coaching sessions.
+The research result shows that the executives who had these characteristics achieved their goals during the coaching sessions.

-Needless to say, Mr. A. and Mr. B achieved the goals they had set a year and a half later.
-Their organization is still continuing to improve its result under the leadership of Mr. B who is now at the top.
+Needless to say, John and Tom achieved the goals they had set a year and a half later.
+Their organization is still continuing to improve its result under the leadership of Tom who is now at the top.

 What kind of clients improve their results by utilizing coaching?